robs-nice99/pebble/docs/src/orchid/resources/wiki/guide/basic-usage.md

 escaping strategies that are available.

 ## Whitespace
-The first newline after a pebble tag is automatically ignored; all other whitespace is ignored by Pebble and will be included in the rendered output.
+The first newline after a pebble tag is automatically discarded (won't appear in the rendered output); all other whitespace will be included in the rendered output.

 Pebble provides a whitespace control modifier to trim leading or trailing whitespace adjacent to any pebble tag.